Your Guide to Failing to Stop for Police Charges by Criminal Driving Lawyers in Surrey

 What is Failing to Stop for Police?

-The Kelowna RCMP Services take driving offences seriously.
+The Surrey police take driving offences seriously.
 The British Columbia RCMP Traffic Service employs 455 officers who provide traffic law enforcement across the province.
 These officers conduct specialized programs to target various criminal driving offences.

 The relevant provision for failing to stop for police in the Canadian Criminal Code is: